 50BOLD: How long have you been living in California now?

 Evelyn: I have been living on the west coast since 1989 which is when my daughter passed.
 I could no longer live on the East coast; I had to leave.
 I love my New York but it’s too cold!

 50BOLD: During the time when you were still young and performing, what were your relationships like with your fellow artists?
 Was there camaraderie amongst you or was it more like a competition?
 Did people shun you because of your success?

 Evelyn: I actually had fun with many of the other artists that I worked with along the way.
 They treated me with respect.
 I got to see the competition aspect of the business when I was in my mid-twenties.
 There were things going on like “Someone’s trying to pull the plug; what’s going on?
 Why is my mic not working!”
 There were a lot of fishy things going on.
 There was a little jealousy going on.
 I’d notice other artists trying to outdo me every chance they’d get.
 Meanwhile, I was thinking we’re all trying to achieve the same thing, so there should be no competition.
 We should be, if anything, proud of each other and of our accomplishments!

-50BOLD: Are you still touring with singers Martha Washington and Linda Clifford?
+50BOLD: Are you still touring with singers Martha Wash and Linda Clifford?

 Evelyn: I am no longer touring with Martha and Linda.
 Touring with the ladies was a nice; I enjoyed it very much because we all appreciated and respected each other’s craft.
 I’m so respectful of the ladies.
 The experience just wasn’t for me anymore.
 So two years ago, I made the choice to say I’m done.
 And I’m telling you, those two women, are hilarious, nutty and we all still get along.